-Physical activity also reduces the risk of illnesses such as heart disease, stroke and diabetes and can help to prevent or tackle obesity.
+Physical activity also reduces the risk of illnesses such as diabetes, heart disease and stroke and can help to prevent or tackle obesity.

-A focus on reducing health inequalities is a crucial aspect of promoting healthy lifestyles.
+A focus on reducing health inequalities, including preventive work addressing the wider determinants of health, is a crucial aspect of promoting healthy lifestyles.
 For example children living in areas of income deprivation are more likely to be obese; alcohol death rates are higher in more deprived areas.